-When a grantor -- the creator of a trust -- is alive, he pays taxes on any taxable trust activities, but when he dies, beneficiaries pay tax on the trust distributions.
+When a grantor in a trust -- the creator of a trust -- is alive, he pays taxes on any taxable trust activities, but when he dies, beneficiaries pay tax on the trust distributions.
 Because the individual affairs of the grantor and the trust are treated differently, the Internal Revenue Service must have a way of identifying the two.
 A tax ID allows the IRS to distinguish between the grantor’s final income tax return and the affairs of the trust.

 A grantor trust is also known as a revocable trust.
 The grantor creates the trust and is allowed to amend or revoke the trust at any time.
 The grantor manages the assets of the trust, similar to the way an individual manages his own income and assets.
 Grantors name the beneficiaries who will receive trust assets, and because the trust is revocable, the grantor can change beneficiaries, trustees and asset assignments whenever he wishes to.